-9. PERFORMANCE EVALUATION OF THE BOARD, ITS COMMITTEES AND DIRECTORS, AND KEY EXECUTIVE OFFICERS b) The Managing Director and Finance Director
+PERFORMANCE EVALUATION OF THE BOARD, ITS COMMITTEES AND DIRECTORS, AND KEY EXECUTIVE OFFICERS b) The Managing Director and Finance Director

-The performances of the Managing Director and Finance Director are formally reviewed by the Board annually, including during the 2021 year.
+The performances of the Managing Director and Finance Director are formally reviewed by the Board annually, including during the 2023 year.
 The performance criteria include:

 - economic results of the Group

 - fulfilment of objectives and duties

 - personnel and resource management

 - promotion of and adherence to Sonic's Core Values, Foundation Principles, Federation model and culture of Medical Leadership

 - corporate governance and compliance

 - risk management

 - external standing and reputation (including stakeholder management, brand and quality)

+- progress with sustainability governance and initiatives

-- additionally for the Finance Director, financial leadership and innovation
+- additionally for the Finance Director, financial leadership and innovation.